How Anesthesiologists Maximize Their Locum Tenens Salary

 The more you learn different facilities’ policies and procedures, as well as how to work well with other doctors in a new environment, the more valuable you become as a locum tenens provider.

 Be Available for Weekends, Nights, and/or Weekend Shifts

 Locums have the freedom to choose when they want to work, as well as how often they would like to work.
 The more flexible you are about your schedule, though, the better positioned you are to earn a higher salary.

-Permanent staff usually do not want to work holidays or on-call positions, so if you are available to work those shifts your pay will be higher than average since those are hard-to-staff positions for the facility.
+Permanent staff usually do not want to work holidays or on-call positions, so if you are available to work those shifts your pay per hour will be higher than average since those are hard-to-staff positions for the facility.